rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab Search JSON logs cloudtrail.md

 There are several really useful features of the search histogram:
 - You can click a segment of the histogram to move to the messages page for that time range
-- If you ```Shift + click``` on a selected histogram bar it will open a duplicate search window for that new time range
+- If you ```Shift + click``` on a single or range of selected histogram bars it will open a duplicate search window for that new time range.
+This is fast shortcut to drill into specific narrower time ranges.
 - Events are color coded in the histogram by [auto detected log level](https://help.sumologic.com/docs/search/get-started-with-search/search-page/log-level/).
 You can click a level such as "ERROR" to filter to only logs of that level.

 ![](./images/histogram.png)